Burlington Transit

-Burlington Transit is the public transport provider in the city of Burlington, Ontario, Canada.
+Burlington Transit is the public transit agency in Burlington, Ontario, Canada.
 Services began in September 1975, after the city had been served by neighbouring systems including Hamilton Street Railway (HSR) and former subsidiary Canada Coach Lines, as well as "local" services to and from Toronto once provided by Gray Coach Lines and GO Transit along Lakeshore Road (Highway 2).

-Burlington Transit is a member of the Canadian Urban Transit Association, and their union is ran by Canadian Union of Public Employees Local #2723.
+Burlington Transit is a member of the Canadian Urban Transit Association, and their union is run by Canadian Union of Public Employees Local #2723.

 It connects with Hamilton Street Railway to the south and west and Oakville Transit to the east.
 In addition, the Appleby, Burlington, and Aldershot GO Transit stations on the Lakeshore West line are also connected.
 Burlington Transit operates a partial grid network using the GO stations and a downtown terminal as transfer points.

-Photographs Of Vehicles

-Burlington Transit 2010 New Flyer D40LF 7052-10 sits at the Burlington GO Station on route 12 Upper Middle while displaying the "BURLINGTON TRANSIT" code up, otherwise known as code #78.

-Burlington Transit 2012 New Flyer Xcelsior (XD40) #7055-12 rests at the Burlington GO on Christmas Day (12/25/2024).

-Burlington Transit 2018 NovaBus LFS 7036-18 departs the Burlington GO whilst on route 2 on June 3rd, 2025.

-Burlington Transit 2018 Grande West Vicinity #7067-18 on route 4 Central at Aldershot GO on September 9th, 2025.

-Burlington Transit 2023 NovaBus LFS #7-2301 at Appleby GO on route 1 Plains-Fairview on December 27th, 2024.

-Services Provided
+Services

 Routes

 All regular routes are serviced by accessible low-floor buses, which all feature priority designated seating & additionally wheelchair ramps at the front doors.